1. Jainism was founded by__________.

 Explanation: Jain values shaped Indian social and political ethos.

-96. The two sects of Jainism still active today are:
+96. The two sects of Jainism still active today are__________.

 A) Digambara and Shvetambara